thisishardik/industryostask/README.md

 ## Getting Started

 The app is created as the task assignment for BlackCoffer Internship.
+I have used a Neumorphic design for the app and integrated Neumorphic Charts in it.
-To use the app, simpply click on login button to continue to the dashboard.
+## To use the app, simply click on Login button to continue to the dashboard.